Frequently asked questions

 If the Galleri test finds a cancer signal, but no cancer is found after further tests, please continue to attend any cancer screening appointments you are invited to and visit your GP if you experience any symptoms that are new or unusual for you.

-If you are in the control group, or if no cancer signal is found, you will be sent a thank you letter to confirm that your blood sample has been safely received by the lab.
+If you are in the control group, or if no cancer signal is found, you will have been sent a thank you letter to confirm that your blood sample was safely received by the lab.
 This normally takes around 30 days to arrive after you have had your blood sample taken, but may sometimes take longer.

 You will not know from the letter if your blood sample has been tested or not.
 It is therefore important that you continue to attend any cancer screening appointments you are invited to and visit your GP if you experience any symptoms that are new or unusual for you.